mbrowne/ClassRegistration-DCI/after-school-use-cases/enter-student-information.md

 	<li class="system">Displays the student information form
 	<li class="user">Makes the desired changes/corrections
 	<li class="system">Validates the input and saves the student's information to the database</li>
-	<li class="system">Repeat step 1</li>
+	<li class="system">Displays a summary of all the students entered so far</li>
-	<li class="user">If the Parent wants to update the information for another student, return to step 2
+	<li class="user">If the Parent wants to update the information for another student, return to step 1
 </ol>

 ### Deviations ###

-__5a.
+__2a.
 Duplicate student name__
-If a student with the same name is already in the database, the system displays an error
+If a student with the same name already exists in this parent's account, the system displays an error